Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some metric and conformal geometry

 We will invoke the holonomy construction for two particular connections.
 Given a pseudo-Riemannian metric $h$ of signature $(p, q)$ on an $n$-manifold $N$, the holonomy of $h$, which we denote $\Hol_u(h)$ (or just $\Hol(h)$ if we only care about its conjugacy class) is just the holonomy $\Hol_u(\nabla^h)$ of its Levi-Civita connection, $\nabla^h$.
 Since $h$ itself is parallel, the induced action of $\Hol_u(h)$ must preserve $h_u$, that is, $\Hol_u(h) \leq \Ooperator(h_u)$; passing to conjugacy classes gives $\Hol(h) \leq \Ooperator(p, q)$.

-By construction, a $k$-plane field $S$ is parallel if and only if $\Hol_u(h)$ stabilizes $S_u$ for any (equivalently, every) $u \in N$, so if $S$ is proper we say that $\Hol_u(h)$ acts reducibly.
+A $k$-plane field $S$ is said to be parallel with respect to a connection $\nabla$ if for all sections $\xi \in \Gamma(S)$ and all vectors $\eta \in TN$ we have $\nabla_{\eta} \xi \in S$.
+By construction, if a $k$-plane field $S$ is parallel, then $\Hol_u(\nabla)$ fixes $S_u$; conversely, if $\Hol_u(\nabla)$ preserves a $k$-plane $s \subset T_u N$, by parallel transport it defines a parallel plane field $S$ such that $S_u = s$.
+In particular, if $S$ is parallel, then $S_u \leq T_u N$ is a subrepresentation of $\Hol_u(\nabla)$; as usual if $S$ is proper we say that $\Hol_u(h)$ acts reducibly.
 One can show that any parallel plane field is integrable, so $S$ defines a foliation of $N$ by $k$-manifolds.
 Since the holonomy preserves $h_u$ and $S_u$, the $(n - k)$-plane field $S^{\perp}$ is parallel too.
 Then, if $S$ is nondegenerate---that is, if $S \cap S^{\perp} = \set{0}$, which in particular is always the case if $h$ is definite---the $\Hol_u(h)$-representation $T_u N$ decomposes as $T_u N = S_u \oplus S^{\perp}_u$.
 In this case, one can show that there is an open set $U$ containing $u$ and integral manifolds $V$ and $W$ of $S$ and $S^{\perp}$ through $u$, respectively, such that $(U, h\vert_U)$ is locally isometric to $(V \times W, h_V \oplus h_W)$, where $h_V$ and $h_W$ are the respective pullbacks of $h$ to those leaves.
-Then, by construction, $\Hol(h\vert_U) = \Hol(h_V) \times \Hol(h_W)$, so to understand pseudo-Riemannian metric holonomy (locally, anyway) it is enough to understand indecomposably acting holonomy groups.
-There is no classification of indecomposably holonomy groups, but there is a complete list of metric holonomy groups that act irreducibly on simply connected sets, and therefore of metric local holonomy groups.
+Then, by construction, $\Hol(h\vert_U) = \Hol(h_V) \times \Hol(h_W)$, so to understand pseudo-Riemannian metric holonomy (locally, anyway) it is enough to understand indecomposably acting holonomy groups, that is, those for which the representation $T_u N$ of $\Hol_u(\nabla)$ does not decompose as a direct sum of proper subrepresentations, where $\nabla$ here denotes the Levi-Civita connection.
+There is no full classification of these groups, but there is a complete list of \textit{irreducibly} acting holonomy groups of metrics, at least on simply connected manifolds, and therefore of irreducibly acting metric local holonomy groups.
+(There are significant partial results, however, about which groups can occur in the remaining case, that is, the local metric holonomy groups that act indecomposably but not irreducibly.)

 \begin{theorem}[Berger's List]\cite{Berger1955} Let $(N, h)$ be a simply connected pseudo-Riemannian $n$-manifold of signature $(p, q)$ that is not locally a symmetric space (a pseudo-Riemannian manifold with parallel curvature tensor).
 If $\Hol(N, h)$ acts irreducibly, then up to isomorphism it is one of the following: $\SO(p, q)$, $\U(\frac{p}{2}, \frac{q}{2})$, $\SU(\frac{p}{2}, \frac{q}{2})$, $\Sp(\frac{p}{4}, \frac{q}{4})$, $\Sp(\frac{p}{4}, \frac{q}{4}) \cdot \Sp(1)$, $\SO(\frac{n}{2}, \bbC)$, $\G_2^c$ (only in signatures $(7, 0)$ and $(0, 7)$), $\G_2$ (signatures $(3, 4)$ and $(4, 3)$), $\G_2^{\bbC}$ (only in real dimension 14), $\Spin(7)$ (signatures $(8, 0)$ and $(0, 8)$), $\Spin(3, 4)$ (signature $(4, 4)$), and $\Spin(7, \bbC)$ (real dimension $16$). \end{theorem}